 Appendix No. 1 - Information consistent with valid extract from the Register of Entrepreneurs of the Buyer collected on the basis of Article 4 section 4a of the Act on the National Court Register,

-Appendix No. 2 - Information consistent with valid extract from the Register of Entrepreneurs of the Seller collected on the basis of Article 4 section 4a of the Act on the National Court Register,
+Appendix No. 2 - Information consistent with valid extract from the Register of Entrepreneurs of the Seller,

 Appendix No. 3 - Price list of Goods with descriptions and delivery time-limits,